+- 35 BPA has elected to use the Rated System Path Methodology (MOD-029-2a) to calculate - 36 Available Transfer Capability (ATC) for its paths.
+The description of how BPA implements - 37 this methodology for these paths is included in this ATCID.
+(MOD-001 R1)

+38 MOD-008-1

-- 35 BPA has elected to use the Rated System Path Methodology (MOD-029-2a) to calculate ATC - 36 for its ATC Paths.
-The description of how BPA implements this methodology for these - paths is included in this ATCID.
-(MOD-001 R1) - 38 MOD-008-1 - 39 BPA maintains Transmission Reliability Margin (TRM) as described in NERC Standard MOD- - 40 008-1 for its Northern Intertie, West of Garrison E>W and Satsop Injection ATC Paths.
-The - description of how BPA implements TRM can be found in BPA's TRM Implementation - Document (TRMID), found on BPAs website.
-BPA does not maintain TRM for any other ATC - 43 Paths.
+- 39 BPA maintains Transmission Reliability Margin (TRM) as described in NERC Standard MOD- - 40 008-1 for its Northern Intertie, West of Garrison E>W and Satsop Injection paths.
+The - description of how BPA implements TRM can be found in BPA's TRM Implementation - Document (TRMID), found on BPA's website.
+BPA does not maintain TRM for any other - 43 paths.